artistkaransaini/autopost/README.md

-Upload the photos of artwork in the art folder.
+Upload the photos of artwork in the art folder. (click on art folder, then click on Add file in upper right.
+Make sure to rename the photo according to instructions below)
-They must be JPG extention.
+They MUST be .jpg extention.

 Replace the Linkedin API key every two month.
 (Current -  April 1)